opulo-inc/docs/docs/misc/calibration/10-vacuum-sensor/index.md

      ![actuator control](../../../openpnp/v4/calibration/10-vacuum-sensor/images/05-read-vacuum-sensor-n045.webp)
 <br/><br/>

-1. **Measure the Vacuum Pressure with a Sealed Nozzle**.
+1. **Measure the Vacuum Pressure While Covered**.
-    * Cover the nozzle tip completely with your fingertip.
+    * **Take one of the components from the strip of components included with your LumenPnP kit**, or a component from your BOM that is an appropriate size for this nozzle, and **hold it up to the nozzle tip**.
+The vacuum pressure should be able to pick up and hold the part on its own.
     * Click `Read` again.
 This represents the vacuum pressure when a part is picked, or "**covered**".<br/><br/>
      ![Turn on punp](../../../openpnp/v4/calibration/10-vacuum-sensor/images/06-reading-with-finger-covering-n045.webp)<br/><br/>
     * **Take note of the new value**.
 We will also need it later.